civiform/docs/docs/contributor-guide/developer-guide/authentication-providers.md

     ![image](https://user-images.githubusercontent.com/252053/191863133-cb396bb2-04cf-45a1-9d3a-1b805bcbab1c.png)

    </details>
-2. Go to the newly created app, then Authentication and enable `ID tokens`.
+2. Go to the newly created app => Authentication and enable `ID tokens`.
    <details>
     <summary>Screenshots</summary>

     ![image](https://user-images.githubusercontent.com/252053/191863376-d342092d-db5e-4111-96fa-a7fa751ed15f.png)
    </details>
-3. Go to "Token configuration" section and add the following claims.
-Optional claims: `acct`, `email`.
-Groups claims: `Security groups`.
+3. Go to "Token configuration" section and add the following claims:
+    -  Optional claims: `acct`, `email`.
+These determine what information about the user will be set to Civiform.
+    -  Groups claims: `Security groups`.
+These allow Civiform authenticate via security group.

    <details>
     <summary>Screenshots</summary>

     ![image](https://user-images.githubusercontent.com/252053/191863628-6414d71b-c396-4628-8be6-6c58939f8f9b.png)
     ![image](https://user-images.githubusercontent.com/252053/191863646-3d3c5e76-0510-48d2-9b78-bf27e18659e0.png)
    </details>
 4. Go to "Certificates & secrets" and create a new secret that will be used by the CiviForm when it talks to Azure AD.
 Write down secret value somewhere temporarily.
-It will be used in a few steps.
+You will need to provide it to CiviForm.
 If you don't write it down and refresh the page - the value won't be accessible anymore, but you can always create a new secret.
    <details>
     <summary>Screenshots</summary>

     ![image](https://user-images.githubusercontent.com/252053/191864014-83385f7a-2c1b-4d29-8bbc-4506f6fd3631.png)
    </details>
 5. Go to "Overview" and write down `Application (client) ID` and `OpenID Connect metadata document`.
-They will be used later fdf...
+They will be used later.

    <details>
     <summary>Screenshots</summary>